 Petromidia is strategically positioned in Navodari, on the Black Sea Coast, 20 km near the port of Constanta.

 Petromidia uses its proprietary railway logistics, has access to the Danube-Black Sea channel and many facilities in the Midia Port: wharfs 1-4 for crude and oil products and wharfs 9 (A, B and C) for exports of oil products.

 The most important logistics asset of the refinery remains the proprietary off-shore sea terminal that can receive up to 160,000 TDW.
 Through this terminal and the entire logistic system put in place by the company in the region, Romania can become and energy hub, a platform between Asia’s natural resources and Europe’s demands for processing raw materials and obtaining oil products.

 A complex refinery

-The refinery has the highest yield of white products in the region (85%), ranking 9 among the 250 refineries in Europe and Africa*.
+The refinery has the highest yield of white products in the region (over 85%), ranking 9 among the 250 refineries in Europe and Africa*.

 To reach the current level of complexity and to fully comply with EU environment regulations, over USD 450 million have been invested in the refinery.

 Petromidia is aligned to BAT standards (Best Available Technologies) and the first Romanian refinery to comply with EU environmental regulations and fuel quality standards.